knock-in/brobot/README.md

 **How to write a new module**(TODO)

- 1. Fork this repository
+ 1. Fork this repository.
- 2. Create a new branch with your modules name
+ 2. Create a new branch with your modules name.
- 3. Create a new .js file in /modules directory for example modules/myModule.js
+ 3. Create a new .js file in /modules directory for example modules/myModule.js.
  4. [Check out how brobot handles the modules](https://knock-in.github.io/brobot/moduleExample.html)
  5. Done?
-Create a pull request, I'll review it as soon as possible and merge it to this repository
+Create a pull request, I'll review it as soon as possible and merge it to this repository.

 **FAQ**(TODO)

 Is brobot my personal bro?
 Brobot can be anything for you.